Emilie-Barreau/AliceO2/Detectors/MUON/MCH/Evaluation/README_AE.md

 ============================================================================
 HOW TO USE IT :
-- Import the root files from your simulation in a repository in /Users/yourlogin/alice/
+- Import the root files from your simulation in a repository in $HOME/alice/
-- Do the modifications you need
+- Make the modifications you need
 - Compile the code (aliBuild or ninja)
-- Run the code **inside your simulation repository** KineReader code : /Users/yourlogin/alice/sw/BUILD/O2-latest/O2/stage/bin/o2-mch-kine-reader MinvTask code : o2-mch-tracks-reader-workflow | o2-mch-minv-workflow -b
+- Run the code **inside your simulation repository** KineReader code : `$HOME/alice/sw/BUILD/O2-latest/O2/stage/bin/o2-mch-kine-reader` MinvTask code : `o2-mch-tracks-reader-workflow | o2-mch-minv-workflow -b`
 - In the acceff.C code, check the name of your fgen, freco and freco_cut (should be the name of your root files from previous codes)
-- In root environment : .x $HOME/alice/O2/Detectors/MUON/MCH/Evaluation/src/acceff.C
+- In root environment : `.x $HOME/alice/O2/Detectors/MUON/MCH/Evaluation/src/acceff.C`
-- Change the histogram parameters if needed and root again **BE CAREFUL ABOUT THE PACKAGES AND O2 VERSION !!!**
+- Change the histogram parameters if needed and root again **BE CAREFUL ABOUT PACKAGES AND O2 VERSION !!!**

 ============================================================================